j3k0/cordova-plugin-purchase-documentation/discover/micro-example.md

 The project is on GitHub: [https://github.com/j3k0/cordova-purchase-micro-example](https://github.com/j3k0/cordova-purchase-micro-example)

 {% hint style="info" %}
 Note that it's a simple example that doesn't handle error cases, but it's fully functional.
-In-App Purchases don't have to be super hard!
+In-App Purchases don't have to hard!
 {% endhint %}